mihirsoni/react-native-android-speech/README.md

 ### isSpeaking()

-This method will help to figure out wheter TTS engine is currently speaking or not.
+This method will help to figure out whether TTS engine is currently speaking or not.

 ## Example